josephbleroy/devjapan-website/README.md

 # devjapan-website

-This is the repository for the [Dev Japan] website!
+This is the repository for the [Dev Japan Tokyo] website!

 ## Development